keatura/my-ordinary-vault-md/TTRPG/D&D/Velen/Notes (Marion&Armide).md

 - he also helped make the Redemptors
 - Molgast was the head designer of the Redemptors
 - we get a smoke grenade
+- we enter the reactor mega dungeon
+- my notes are no longer locked in im tired
 -